Ohio Fabrication Process Engineer

 In this position, you will be temporarily relocated to Arizona for 12-24 months for training and return to Ohio upon completion.

-- Candidate must have a Bachelor's in one of the following: Electronic or Electrical Engineering, Chemistry, Chemical Engineering, Mechanical, Material Science, Physics, Optics, or related field.
+- Candidate must have a Masters or PhD in one of the following: Electronic or Electrical Engineering, Chemistry, Chemical Engineering, Mechanical, Material Science, Physics, Optics, or related field.

 - Knowledge of statistics and experimental design; and the skills to apply that knowledge to tool matching, tool qualification, and process development.